What a big step it is to go from senior associate to partner. To go from a ‘middle’ to a ‘top’.

 Potential Issues: Keeping to the plan, Not being distracted, Following up to ensure changes stick

-Desired Outcome: Sense of success, Growing confidence, An ability to coach others, Sustainability.
+Desired Outcome: Sense of success, Growing confidence, Ability to coach others, Sustainability.

 Sherwood has a squad of eight top class coaches.
 Let us know if you’d like to discuss this approach.